Buddhist Healing in Medieval China and Japan

 - About the Author(s)

 C. Pierce Salguero, EditorC.
-Pierce Salguero is associate professor of Asian history and religious studies at Penn State University’s Abington College.
+Pierce Salguero is professor of Asian history and health humanities at Pennsylvania State University’s Abington College.

 Andrew Macomber, EditorAndrew Macomber is assistant professor of East Asian religions at Oberlin College.